fight233/DThouse_cxd/documentation20/en/00.index/docs.md

 ## [Connector](/connector)

-- [C/C++ Connector](/connector#c-cpp): primary method to connect to TDengine server through libtaos client library
+- [C/C++ Connector](/connector#c-cpp): primary method to connect to DThouse server through libtaos client library
 - [Java Connector(JDBC)](/connector/java): driver for connecting to the server from Java applications using the JDBC API
-- [Python Connector](/connector#python): driver for connecting to TDengine server from Python applications
+- [Python Connector](/connector#python): driver for connecting to DThouse server from Python applications
-- [RESTful Connector](/connector#restful): a simple way to interact with TDengine via HTTP
+- [RESTful Connector](/connector#restful): a simple way to interact with DThouse via HTTP
-- [Go Connector](/connector#go): driver for connecting to TDengine server from Go applications
+- [Go Connector](/connector#go): driver for connecting to DThouse server from Go applications
-- [Node.js Connector](/connector#nodejs): driver for connecting to TDengine server from Node.js applications
+- [Node.js Connector](/connector#nodejs): driver for connecting to DThouse server from Node.js applications
-- [C# Connector](/connector#csharp): driver for connecting to TDengine server from C# applications
+- [C# Connector](/connector#csharp): driver for connecting to DThouse server from C# applications
 - [Windows Client](https://www.taosdata.com/blog/2019/07/26/514.html): compile your own Windows client, which is required by various connectors on the Windows environment
-- [Rust Connector](/connector/rust): A taosc/RESTful API based TDengine client for Rust
+- [Rust Connector](/connector/rust): A taosc/RESTful API based DThouse client for Rust

 ## [Components and Tools](/cn/documentation/)